-Two of the non-executive directors, Messrs John Ingram (who is Chairman) and Greg Laurie, are independent.
-They do not hold a material amount of shares in the Company; they do not receive any financial benefit from the Company, apart from the directors fees disclosed in the Annual Report; and they have not previously been directly employed by, professionally engaged with, nor had a material contractual relationship with the Company.
+Three of the non-executive directors, Messrs John Ingram (who is Chairman), Greg Laurie and Ian Kennon are independent, and form a Board majority.
+They do not hold a material amount of shares in the Company; they do not receive any financial benefit from the Company, apart form the directors fees disclosed in the Annual Report; and they have not previously been directly employed by, professionally engaged with, nor had a material contractual relationship with the Company.
 These directors provide the Company with relevant information to enable the Company to continually assess this independence.